2020 Bentley Continental GT Convertible First Review

 How much does the Bentley Continental GT Convertible cost?

-Base price of the 2020 Bentley Continental GT Convertible is $236,100 (destination and gas guzzler charges have not been announced).
+Base price of the 2020 Bentley Continental GT Convertible is $218,350 if you want the V8 and $236,100 for the W12 (destination and gas guzzler charges have not been announced).
 However, most owners spend a considerably greater amount courtesy of Bentley’s Mulliner program, which allows the discerning shopper to specify unique veneers, hides, stitching, and paints for the ultimate bespoke experience -- if a discerning buyer can dream it, Bentley can make it.

 A new lightweight platform with innovative sculpted body panels